Singapore employment visas

 - In Singapore there is a large variety of employment pass options.
 The requirements for each type of pass vary, and it is important to take note of the impact each employment pass may have on you and your family.
 The Ministry of Manpower website is a useful source of detailed information;

 - Employment Pass (EP): This is best for foreigners who wish to work in Singapore and already have an employer sponsoring them to work there.
 The pass is split on three levels, dependent on the salary offered by the employer: i) Q1 minimum fixed salary of SG$3,600, for young graduates from good institutions, ii) P2 minimum fixed salary of SG$4,500 and iii) P1 for fixed monthly salary of SG$8,000.
 There may also be education and skills requirements, such as having a recognized university degree or a skill certificate, but these are judged on a case-by-case basis.
-It is important to note that the EP is specific to a job and employer and if the EP holder changes job or employer, they must apply for a new EP, with the new employer.
-Each EP can be valid for up to 3 years and is renewable; however, the duration of the pass is granted at the discretion of the Ministry of Manpower (MOM), typically 2-3 years.
-The family of EP holders with a salary above SG$5,000 are eligible for both Dependent’s Passes and Long Term Visit Passes.
-The family of Q1 are eligible for Dependent’s Pass only;
+It is important to note that the EP is specific to a job and employer and if the EP holder changes job or employer, they must apply for a new EP.
+First-time applicants are granted EP valid for up to two years, and EP can be renewed for up to 3 years.
+The family of EP holders with a salary above SG$5,000 are eligible for Dependents Pass or Long Term Visit passes;

 - Foreign Worker Work Permit (FWWP): This is best for foreign workers who do not earn more than SG$2,000 monthly and are above 16 years old.
 The passes are awarded accordingly to an industry quota and must meet the industry specific requirements.
 The permit is valid for up to 2 years and can be renewed for up to another 2 years.
 The family of work permit holders are not eligible for a Dependent Pass or Long Term Visit Pas and cannot live in Singapore unless they obtain a separate alternative pass of their own;